sokil/php-library-starter-kit/CONTRIBUTING.md

-Glad to see your poll requests with usefull features.
+Glad to see your pull requests with usefull features.